SerratedSharp/CSharpWasmRecipes/README.md

 # SerratedWasmRecipes
 Collection of code snippets, utilities, and guidance for C# WASM, primarily focused on browser hosted WASM using Uno.Wasm.Bootstrap.
-The focus being on non-Blazer and non-UnoPlatform applications, as there is already a wealth of examples and documentation for these, while less so for vanilla .NET/C# WASM.
+The focus being on non-Blazer and non-UnoPlatform applications, as there is already a wealth of examples and documentation for these, while less so for platform agnostic .NET/C# WASM.
 There are a multitude of options for interop between C# and JS types.
 The history of feature gaps in WASM spec and implementations has led to varied approaches of filling the gaps.
 Many examples and tutorials online are specific to Uno Platform or Blazor, and may or may not work in Uno.Bootstrap.Wasm.

 Here we focus on solutions that work with Uno.Bootstrap.Wasm in the absence of Blazor or Uno Platform UI frameworks, to eliminate some of the guess work and helping devs identify a solution appropriate to their needs.
+I am a full stack developer with nearly 20 years of experience, and have been working with WASM for about 2 years.
+The following represents approaches I've developed and believe to be effective, however I am not an expert in WebAssembly.
+Official documentation may differ, but I created this resource because I've found official documentation to sometimes be out of date, incomplete, or biased towards a platform specific approach.

 ## Interop Supporting Runtimes